11 December 2018

 It’s rated 15 in the UK, which I think is about right given the nature of the story, although there is nothing overt that could cause the censors to give it a strict rating.
 There is no nudity or anything explicit, almost no bad language, and only mild violence.

 Perhaps this is why the US rating, which is often higher than that in the UK, is a milder PG-13.
-I would not want a young child to see this, but reasonably mature teenagers might find it thought-provoking, and I would recommend it highly to anyone wanting a well-made film with a somewhat unusual storyline.
+I would not want a young child to see this, but reasonably mature teenagers might find it thought-provoking.
+I would recommend it highly to anyone wanting a well-made film with a somewhat unusual storyline.

 Review copyright 2018 Sue's DVD Reviews